Happy Easter from ilovegorgeous!

 - eggs

-- cups or bowls large enough to hold an egg – if you have lots of small saucepans this may be better)
+- cups or bowls large enough to hold an egg – if you have lots of

 - food colouring (we love all the bright Easter colours)